• Skip to primary navigation

 DoorDash schedule

-DoorDash lets you schedule up to a week in advance.
-There aren’t specific time slots.
-You can instead pick any start and ending time that you’d like (in 30-minute increments).
-For example, if you wanted to Dash from 4 pm to 9:30 pm, you would log into your Dasher app, go to the schedule, then select those times for the day that you want.
+DoorDash lets you schedule a Dash up to a week in advance.
+There aren’t specific time slots in the schedule.
+You can instead pick any start and ending time that you’d like in 30-minute increments.
+For example, if you wanted to Dash from 4 pm to 9:30 pm, you would log into your Dasher app, go to the schedule, and then select those times for the day that you want.

-Another thing is that there isn’t really a penalty if you schedule yourself but don’t log into your Dash.
+Another thing to note is that there isn’t really a penalty if you schedule yourself but don’t log into your Dash.
 I probably would try to avoid doing this too often, but if it happens, don’t sweat it.
-Also, you can log out of your scheduled Dash whenever you want, so don’t worry about the end time you set yourself with.
+Also, you can log out of your scheduled Dash whenever you want, so don’t worry about the end time you set for yourself.
 If you want to stop Dashing, just log out.

 Early Access Scheduling (i.e. Priority Scheduling)

-DoorDash also has a system that gives priority access to the DoorDash schedule for Dashers that meet certain criteria.
-If you meet the following, you’ll get access to priority scheduling (more info is available here on the DoorDash website):
+DoorDash also has a system that gives priority access to the DoorDash schedule for Dashers who meet certain criteria.
+If you meet the following criteria, you’ll gain access to priority scheduling (more info is available here on the DoorDash website):

-• You qualify if you have a Customer Rating of at least 4.6, a Completion Rate of at least 95%, and have accepted and completed at least 5 deliveries on the DoorDash platform betwe12 am2am the previous Friday and 11:59 pm the previous Thursday; OR
+• You qualify if you have a Customer Rating of at least 4.6, a Completion Rate of at least 95%, and have accepted and completed at least 5 deliveries on the DoorDash platform between 12am the previous Friday and 11:59pm the previous Thursday; OR

 • You qualify if you have a Customer Rating of at least 4.6, a Completion Rate of at least 95%, and have accepted and completed at least 500 lifetime deliveries on the DoorDash platform.

-Qualifying for early access scheduling usually shouldn’t be too difficult for the most part except for maintaining the completion rate.
-Keeping a customer rating of 4.6 or higher is something you should be able to do as long as you provide solid customer service (i.e. picking up food on time, handling the food properly, etc).
+Qualifying for early access scheduling usually shouldn’t be too difficult for the most part other than maintaining the completion rate.
+Keeping a customer rating of 4.6 or higher is something you should be able to do as long as you provide solid customer service (i.e. picking up food on time, handling the food properly, following directions, etc).
 Meeting the delivery requirements shouldn’t be a problem either.
-Doing 500 lifetime deliveries isn’t very much.
+Completing 500 lifetime deliveries isn’t very much.
 And completing 5 deliveries in a week also isn’t difficult.

 Remember, your acceptance rate does not matter.
 But your completion rate does matter because if it drops below 80%, you risk deactivation.
 Keeping your acceptance rate above 95% so you can have access to priority scheduling can also make sense and isn’t too difficult so long as you’re strategic about the orders you accept.